 - Strengthening of caregiver bonding, attachment and communication skills

 - Peace and relaxation

 - Improved body image and alignment

 - Release of emotional trauma symptoms

-- Support for life transitions and relationships
+- Support for relationship and life transitions

 - Freedom for artistic and creative expression

 My practice tools will offer you the opportunity to experience the following ~